-The course(s) have been designed based on 'andragogy' and specifically the six principles of adult learning suggested by Knowles (1984).
+The courses have been designed based on 'andragogy' and specifically the six principles of adult learning.
 The principles suggest adult students are:

-- Motivated to learn - Not a 'blank slate' but bring to their learning knowledge, professional and life experiences - Focused and goal oriented - Practical and appreciate being respected as a person, and - A contributor that wants learning that is relevant to their tasks and learning outcomes.
+- Motivated to learn - Not a 'blank slate' but bring to their knowledge, professional and life experiences - Focused and goal oriented - Practical and appreciate being respected as a person, and - A contributor that wants learning that is relevant to their tasks and learning outcomes.